ParadropLabs/Paradrop/docs/architecture/index.rst

 ParaDrop.
 Our discussion will cover three major aspects of the ParaDrop design.

-- The ParaDrop router
+- The ParaDrop WiFi router
 - The ParaDrop cloud controller
 - The ParaDrop API

-ParaDrop router
+ParaDrop WiFi router
 --------------------

 The ParaDrop router is the key part of the ParaDrop platform.
 In addition to being a WiFi access point, it provides the substrate on which edge computing services can be deployed.
-We have built the reference ParaDrop routers based on the `PC Engines APU <https://pcengines.ch/apu.htm>`_ and APU2 single board computer.
+We have built the reference ParaDrop routers based on the `PC Engines APU2 <https://pcengines.ch/apu2.htm>`_ single board computer.
 The image below shows a router built with a PC Engines APU board.

 .. image:: ../images/paradrop_router.png
    :align: center